chrispyl/Publication_code/test-bench/README.md

 ## Before building <a name="Before"></a>

 It is recommended to fill in the credentials of the ```email.clj``` file in order to get an email with the results.
-Otherwise, some errors will be printed in the console after the bencharking ends, but they won't affect the results or the produced files.
+Otherwise, some errors will be printed in the console after the benchmarking ends, but they won't affect the results or the produced files.

 ## Building the project <a name="Building"></a>